DAOresear-ch/ideas/rvo.md

 What would be an appropriate price target for the project?

-How might achieving milestones on the project's roadmap affect that valuation?
+How might achieving milestones on the project's current roadmap affect that valuation?

 ## Suggestions for improvement

-Things the project could do to align incentives for contributors, improve product/market fit, and increase the value of the token.
+Things the project could do to align incentives for contributors, improve governance engagement/turnout, improve product/market fit, and ultimately increase the value of the token.